axcheron/axcheron.github.io/_htb/02_writeup_sauna.md

 ## HTTP

 Let's go to the HTTP port to see if there is something to be found.
+Compagnies website are often a good place to find employee names that can be used during targeting.
+Employee names are used to derive email addresses as well as to help guide other reconnaissance.

 ![image-center](/images/htb/htb_sauna_website.png){: .align-center}

 There is a list of employees' name which could be used to generate a list of users.
-Here, we used common pattern of account name in order to perform further attacks.
+Here, we used common patterns of account names in order to create a list and perform further attacks.

 ```bash
 fergus.smith